GENERAL ELECTION (MIDTERM)

 ID required to vote?

-YES.
-Voters MUST present one (1) or two (2) forms of ID from the official list of acceptable ID.
+NON-PHOTO ID REQUIRED.
+Voters must present one (1) or two (2) forms of ID from the official list of acceptable ID.
 Go HERE for more information.

 YES.
 Utah is a No-Excuse Absentee Voting state which means all registered voters can request an absentee ballot.
 Voters can request a ballot ONLINE or can download and print a request from that can be mailed, emailed, or hand delivered to their County Clerk.
 Voters can apply to become a permanent absentee voter.